cioos-atlantic/ckanext-restricted_search/README.md

 If using the CIOOS schema, set the dataset scheming in the config file to use the one provided by the plugin:

     scheming.dataset_schemas = ckanext.scheming:cioos_siooc_schema.json

-**TODO:** Document any optional config settings here.
-For example:

-	# The minimum number of hours to wait before re-checking a resource
-	# (optional, default: 24).
-	ckanext.restricted_search.some_setting = some_default_value

 ## Developer installation